 - Cover the jar with cheese cloth or coffee filters and secure with a rubber band.
 Place jar in the same location you grew your scoby.
 Somewhere room temperature, dark, and undisturbed.
 It will need to ferment 7-10 days.
 Check the brew and scoby periodically.

 - After 7 days, begin tasting your ‘buch daily by pouring a little into a cup to taste.
 Remember not to use any metal.
 When it reaches your desired levels of sweet and tart it’s ready for the next step.

 - Now you’re ready to begin your next brew and infuse the current one before bottling.
 Reserve 1 cups of the current batch for your next brew and follow the steps above.
 Once you make and cool your sweet tea, combine in another gallon glass jar with the 1 cups of reserved ‘buch and add your scoby.
 Cover and set aside.

-Much love, Nicole
+Much love, Nikki